brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-25-sony-a7s-luts-s-log2.md

 ## stuff

-bunch of luts and generator and 4k film grain
+bunch of luts and generator and 4k film grain (also deluts, including s-log2)
 [https://luts.iwltbap.com/](https://luts.iwltbap.com/) (8700, Aspen, Sedona and Arapaho seems all very nice.)